dominikjung42/BusinessAnalytics/README.md

 7 | Deployment of Data Products
 8 | Foundations of Decision-Making and Decision Support

 For each unit, you can find the accompanying material in the 'exercise', 'tutorial', and 'lecture' folder of this repository.
-The best practice is that you clone this git repository and use it with the R-Code directly in R-Studio (for more information see the <a href="https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN"> R-Studio Tutorial </a>)!
+The best practice is that you clone this git repository and use it with the R-Code directly in R-Studio (for more information see the <a href="https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN" target="_blank"> R-Studio Tutorial</a>)!

 Please note that: